hsmty/hsmty.api/README.md

 ### POST /status/events

-Adds and event to the calendar, returns an UUID for that event.
+Adds an event to the calendar, returns an UUID for that event.

+### GET /status/happenings

+List all the current and planned happenings in the hackerspace.

+### POST /status/happenings

+Adds a happenings to the calendar, returns the id.

 ## iDevices